michaelti/michaelti.ca/src/collections/_posts/2020-05-01-Dark-mode-images-with-a-manual-toggle-switch.md

 ## Night owls rejoice! 🦉

-In just 13 lines of JavaScript, we wrote a function to override the preferred colour scheme for all of the native automatic light and dark mode pictures on a page.
+In 13 lines of JavaScript, we wrote a function to override the preferred colour scheme for all of the native automatic light and dark mode pictures on a page.

-Integrate this with the manual theme switcher on your website or app to always serve the right images – day 🌞 and night 🌚.
+Integrate this with the manual theme switcher on your website or app to always serve the right images – day 🌞 and night 🌚